thibaultduponchelle/perlres/README.md

 - [Documetation about IPC](https://perldoc.perl.org/perlipc.html) ;
 - [Perl security](https://perldoc.perl.org/perlsec.html) - About _taint checking_ (or « _data flow analysis_ »), _setuid_, _clean PATH_, protection against alorithm complexity attacks ;
 - [Reports generation thanks to formats](https://perldoc.perl.org/perlform.html)  — Documentation about formats. *Formats* are a reason of the initial creation of Perl, but they are limited and less and less used
-- [Degugger documentation](https://perldoc.perl.org/perldebug.html) - The Perl debugger is itself written in Perl ;)
+- [Degugger documentation](https://perldoc.perl.org/perldebug.html) - The Perl debugger is itself written in Perl :muscle:
 - Object Oriented Programming in Perl ?
 Documentation [perlobj](https://perldoc.perl.org/perlobj.html) and [tuto oo](https://perldoc.perl.org/perlootut.html).

 ## Books